 Nutrition in pregnancy is vital to the survival of both you and the baby throughout the pregnancy.
 It’s important to remember that you aren’t just ingesting the food you put into your body – so is your baby.
 He/She is depending on those nutrients to build proper brain function, fully functional organs, healthy bones and the fat stores it desperately needs.
 Your baby can only get what it needs from you!

-Eating the right foods during pregnancy can help you, Mom, in avoiding some not-so-pleasant side effects of pregnancy like toxemia, pre-eclampsia, pregnancy-induced hypertension and gestational diabetes!
+Eating the right foods during pregnancy can help you, Mom, in avoiding some not-so-pleasant side effects of pregnancy like toxemia, pre-eclampsia, pregnancy-induced hypertension, and gestational diabetes!
 It’s worth it to me just for that to eat healthy during pregnancy!
-I find it much easier to stomach certain foods (especially earlier on in pregnancy when you are adverse to many things and often nauseated) when I know I need to eat them!
-Use this handy guide to keep track of your meals throughout the week.
+I find it much easier to stomach certain foods (especially earlier on in pregnancy when you are averse to many things and often nauseated) when I know I need to eat them!

-Here are the basics of Dr. Brewer’s nutritional research as taught by The Bradley Method, as well as a few suggestions for foods to eat to satisfy each required category (only suggestions – there are many more options):
+Below are the basics of Dr. Brewer’s nutritional research as taught by The Bradley Method, as well as a few suggestions for foods to eat to satisfy each required category (only suggestions – there are many more options).

 Protein: Aim for at least 80 grams of protein per day; however 100 grams is more ideal.

 - Fish – Salmon, Tilapia, etc. (NOTE: Limit your intake of tuna due to mercury levels)

 - Protein Shakes (See our favorite brands here)